 The older I get, it truly bothers me that I never asked any of my grandparents to write their life memories down for me or that I didn’t ask them questions “interview style” and jot them down while they talked.
 I was younger, though, when my maternal grandparents passed and quite frankly, I wasn’t thinking about how important their life experiences would be to me and how much I would crave to read about their past memories now.

-Since I had been having these regrets for a while now, I decided to purchase a little memory book for my dad as part his birthday gift last month.
-Now, keep in mind that my dad is not a writer, but he certainly has a way with words and I knew that he would have lots to say when he found the time to sit and write a little.
+Since I had been having these regrets for a while now, I decided to purchase a little memory book for my parents.
+Now, keep in mind that your loved ones do not have to be writers to enjoy this type of gift.
+You may be surprised at how much they have to say and after speaking with my parents during their journaling process, they both said that they couldn’t believe how many memories popped-up that they had forgotten about.
 The neat part is that you can purchase these books with a question on each page to help nudge your memory and even though I am not yet in my retirement years, I bought one for myself to start, as well.

 If you aren’t comfortable writing out your memories, consider making a video where you talk about your past and what regrets you may have or what decisions you are proud of and would never change.
 Don’t be afraid to speak the truth or feel that what you are saying is silly.
 Trust me, your family would never think that as they read your life story.